pmndrs/zustand/docs/guides/nextjs.md

 }
 ```

-> **Note:** In this example code we are ensuring that this component is re-render safe by checking the
+> **Note:** In this example, we ensure that this component is re-render-safe by checking the
 > value of the reference to ensure that the store is only created once.
 This component will only be
 > rendered once per request on the server, but might be re-rendered multiple times on the client if
 > there are stateful client components located above this component in the tree, or if this component